666-DJChild-666/666-DJChild-666/README.md

-- 👋 Hi, I’m Je80n!
+- 👋 Hi, I’m DJ Child!
-- 👀 I’m very interested in Electronic Dance Music
+- 👀 I’m very interested in Electronic Music
 - 🤩 And I want to be a great music producer in my future
 - 😀 You can find me from SoundCloud
 - 🌱 I’m currently learning Python and GitHub